 We ask and answer the four questions.

-Then, we turn the thought around exploring examples that could be as true or even truer.
+Then, we turn the thought around simply exploring possibility, possibilities that could be as true or even truer.

-It’s helpful to notice our answers with compassion and to seek truth for understanding, not blame or criticism.
+When doing The Work, it’s helpful to notice our answers with compassion and to seek truth for understanding, not blame or criticism.
 You know the saying the truth sets you free?
 It sure can!
 In the process of doing The Work, confusion can turn to clarity and understanding.
 Where there is understanding, there can be peace.
+Love shines there, in each of us!

 The Work is not therapy, it’s not to condone harmful actions, and it’s not to deny or change the thought.
+It's not to pretend emotions aren't warranted or to push them away, ignored.
 It's about self-realization.
 It’s a way to embrace reality and address situations in a more effective way.
 New information arises from our inner wisdom and our heart.
 New insights into how to approach life and circumstances in a more proactive way are also effects of doing The Work.
 It’s a way to move into a kinder way, and out of fear, unmet expectations, misplaced assumptions, misunderstandings, depression, anxiety, blame, and more.

 Youcan believe your thoughts and stressful stories, or question them.